e-gov/TARA-Server/doc/Configuration.md

 By default, all log files are written to the local filesystem `/var/log/cas`.
 The location can be overridden either by providing a parameter `-Dtara.log.dir=<logdir>` during TARA startup or overriding the `log4j2.xml` file.

-Log files are rolled over hourly or when the size cap for a file is reached or the TARA service has been restarted.
-Files that are rolled over are compressed with `gz` and transferred to directory that corresponds to a date pattern `yyyy-MM`).
+Log files names correspond to pattern logfile-%d{yyyy-MM-dd}.log and is not modified during log rotation.
+Example: cas_audit-2025-01-31.log.
+Logs are rolled over at midnight by creating a new file with the pattern.
+Old files are kept uncompressed in the same directory for seven days.

 List of log files created by TARA on initialization: